Behold the Kickmen

 Behold the Kickmen is a football video game developed and published by Size Five Games.
-It was released on 20 July 2017 for Windows, Mac OS X, and Linux on the Steam platform and on the Nintendo Switch on 18 June 2020.
+It was released on 20 July 2017 for macOS and Windows via the Steam platform and for the Nintendo Switch on 18 June 2020.

 It received mixed reception from critics, who were highly polarized in their opinions of the game's humor and gameplay.

 Gameplay

 The game features a football-like approximation with the rules drastically changed to incorporate some from baseball and basketball.
-The pitch is round rather than rectangular, players score more if they kick the ball from farther away, the goalkeepers are called "goldkeepers", and the game makes a "mockery" of the offside rule.
-However, the goal remains generally the same, to score by kicking a ball into the other player's goal.
+The pitch is round rather than rectangular, players score more if they kick the ball from further away, the goalkeepers are called "goldkeepers", and the game makes a "mockery" of the offside rule.
+However, the objective remains generally the same, to score by kicking a ball into the other player's goal.
 The player can control one team member at a time, "charging" and "hyper-curving" the ball.

 Plot

 The game features a story mode about a "kickman" who must solve the mystery of his father's death, while rising up the ranks and dealing with a bully from another team.